Rangi42/polishedcrystal/README.md

 * Avalanche's power doesn't double if the user is hit first.

-## Changes in 2.2.0
+## Changes in 2.2.1

-These changes have been made since the current 2.1.0 release.
+These changes have been made since the current 2.2.0 release.
 If you build the project as-is, it will include all of them.

-* Add: Natures (thanks to FredrIQ) (based on Atk/Def DV, not personality value).
-* Add: Descriptive text for certain rock features.
-* Add: Edit some trainers' rosters, including better natures.
-* Add: Vulpix can learn Moonlight.
-* Add: Staryu+Starmie can learn Calm Mind.
-* Add: Wobbuffet can learn Recover.
-* Add: Entei can learn Earthquake.
-* Add: Lugia can learn Hurricane.
-* Fix: Lugia's room music loops.
-* Fix: Dragonite can learn Hurricane.
-* Fix: Metronome cannot become Transform.
-* Fix: Bill can walk through you.
-* Fix: Trainer Card controls.
-* Fix: Acid and Crunch descriptions.
+* None yet!